-Brian J Graber LLC, is a Michigan employment discrimination lawyer representing Michigan employees discriminated against in violation of their rights under Michigan employment discrimination law known as the Elliott-Larsen Civil Rights Act, MCL 37.2101, et seq.
-In Michigan, the opportunity to obtain employment without discrimination because of religion, race, color, national origin, age, sex, height, weight, familial status, or marital status as prohibited by the Elliott-Larsen Civil Rights Act, is recognized and declared to be a civil right.
+BRIAN J GRABER LLC is a Michigan employment discrimination lawyer representing Michigan employees discriminated against in violation of their rights under Michigan employment discrimination law known as the Elliott-Larsen Civil Rights Act, MCL 37.2101, et seq.
+In Michigan, the opportunity to obtain employment without discrimination because of religion, race, color, national origin, age, sex, height, weight, familial status, or marital status is prohibited by the Elliott-Larsen Civil Rights Act, is recognized and declared to be a civil right.

 The Elliott-Larsen Civil Rights Act, MCL 37.2201(a) applies to any employer in Michigan with one or more employees.
-The protections from employment discrimination under the Elliott-Larsen Civil Rights Act, applies to Michigan employees in the both the public and private sectors.
-The Elliot-Larsen Civil Rights Act, applies to employment agencies and labor organizations.
+The protections from employment discrimination under the Elliott-Larsen Civil Rights Act, apply to Michigan employees in both the public and private sectors.
+The Elliot-Larsen Civil Rights Act applies to employment agencies and labor organizations.

 Elliott-Larsen Civil Rights Act – Michigan Employment Discrimination

 The Elliott-Larsen Civil Rights Act, MCL 37.2202(1)(a) prohibits Michigan employers from discriminating against employees or applicants based on the following: